PTSD: National Center for PTSD

 WET is recommended as a first-line treatment for PTSD in the VA/DoD Clinical Practice Guideline for Managing PTSD and it is listed as an emerging recommended treatment in the International Society for the Study of Traumatic Stress (ISTSS) guideline.
 It is not mentioned in American Psychological Association, National Institute for Health and Care Excellence (NICE), or Australian guidelines (6).

 Sloan and colleagues (2013) conducted a small open trial of Veterans with chronic PTSD to examine the feasibility and acceptability of the WET protocol and obtain some pilot findings (7).
 Five of the seven Veterans reported a clinically meaningful reduction of their PTSD symptoms following treatment, and these treatment gains were maintained three months later.
 In addition, all the Veterans who reported clinically significant symptom improvements no longer met diagnostic criteria for PTSD.
 Treatment satisfaction ratings were high and only one Veteran dropped out of treatment.
-The most recently published RCT of WET (5) included both civilians (n = 92) and Veterans (n =34).
+A more recently published RCT of WET (5) included both civilians (n = 92) and Veterans (n = 34).
 This study found that the Veterans and civilians had a significant reduction in PTSD symptom severity and treatment dropout was low (6%; 5).
+A study of Service members found that WET was non-inferior to the more time intensive CPT in terms of PTSD treatment outcome.
+WET also had significantly less dropout in this study (8).

-Although the treatment protocol is typically delivered as five weekly, 50-minute sessions (1), some research supports the notion that treatment can be delivered more frequently (i.e., in a massed format; treatment sessions occurring on consecutive days; see reference 1).
-One of the studies underway is investigating the efficacy of WET delivered in a massed-format, and another study underway is investigating a 6, 30-minute per session version of the protocol delivered in a primary care setting.
+Although the treatment protocol is typically delivered as 5 weekly, 50-minute sessions (1), some research supports the notion that treatment can be delivered more frequently (i.e., in a massed format; treatment sessions occurring on consecutive days; see reference 1).
+One of the studies underway is investigating the efficacy of WET delivered in a massed-format (9), and another study underway is investigating a 6, 30-minute per session version of the protocol delivered in a primary care setting.

 - Sloan, D. M. & Marx, B. P. (2019).
 Written Exposure Therapy for PTSD: A brief treatment approach for mental health professionals.
 American Psychological Press. http://dx.doi.org/10.1037/0000139-001